umd-cmsc389e/spring25/projectfinal/README.md

 ![image](https://hackmd.io/_uploads/H1w17xjlxg.png)

 4. After this, hit `m` and navigate to `configuration menu`, then hit the `hotkeys` menu.
 Select a hotkey for the **executeOperation** field.
-Now exit all the litematica menus and use that hotkey.
+Now exit all the litematica menus and **grab a wooden stick** and use that hotkey.
 All your instruction memory should now be pasted in properly!

 ### 5. Run the Minecraft CPU